circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 Service images are images for services like databases.
 These images should be listed _after_ language images so they become secondary service containers.

-CircleCI maintains service images for the following services:
+CircleCI maintains images for the services below.

 - [buildpack-deps](#buildpack-deps)
 - [MariaDB](#mariadb)